 A tracking pixel is an HTML piece of code that can be placed on a landing page or offer page to track the visitors’ actions.

 In order to use a tracking pixel for tracking conversions of your offers, you need to place the tracking pixel on a confirmation or a thank-you page.
 This method is best for offer owners because, usually, only they can directly edit the confirmation page code to add the Tracking Pixel.
-Another situation could be if an affiliate works directly with their partner who provides the offer; this is another case where the Tracking Pixel tracking method can be implemented.
+Another situation could be if a marketer works directly with their partner who provides the offer; this is another case where the Tracking Pixel tracking method can be implemented.

-When a user visits the confirmation page, your affiliate tracking software – for example, Voluum – will be able to register a conversion for that specific ad and campaign, thanks to the tracking pixel code.
+When a user visits the confirmation page, your ad tracking software – for example, Voluum – will be able to register a conversion for that specific ad and campaign, thanks to the tracking pixel code.

 As you can see, tracking your offers with a tracking pixel is very straightforward and does not require a complex, technical, savvy process.
 It also does not involve any tracking links from an affiliate network platform.